I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 Now that you have both pieces for the half of the tail, it’s time to join them together.
 First, insert the hook on both pieces, chain 1 (make sure to insert the hook on the same chain) and join them using single crochet.

 Step 31: Join The Tail To The Blanket

 Now, sew the tail to the rest of the blanket to join them together.

 Viola!
 You’re done…

 You can also watch the full tutorial from crochet lovers on how to crochet your mermaid tail blanket below:

 What other colors of yarn do you think will look great for your mermaid tail blanket?
-Let me know in the comment section below!
-Still learning how to crochet?
+Let me know in the comments section below!

-Editor’s Note – This post was originally published on January 2017 updated for quality and relevancy.
+Editor’s Note: This post was originally published in January 2017 updated for quality and relevancy.